My Name is Ayad Faoud Al Rousan: A Syrian Refugee Story

 Ayad Faoud Al Rousan and his family are part of the over 13.5 million people who have been displaced by the Syrian Civil War and among the five million who were able to flee their country.
 Al Rousan told his harrowing story to BBC’s Newsnight program in 2013.
 This short animated video depicts the journey of their family from Damascus to flee for safety.
 During their passage, the family was thrown into the sea when their boat, crowded with refugees, capsized after being fired upon off the Libyan coast.
 While this film is animated, we strongly recommending previewing this film ahead of time and considering whether it is appropriate for your students.

-- After watching the BBC film with students, allow them time to reflect on what they saw silently before opening a conversation.
+- After watching the BBC film, allow viewers time to reflect on what they saw silently before opening a conversation.
 You will want to acknowledge not only what they see and think, but what they are feeling as well.
 Consider using our see-feel-think-wonder routine to guide reflection and conversation.

 - Consider Al Rousan’s family’s journey.